Farratto/WalkThisWay/README.md

 Install from the [Fantasy Grounds Forge](https://forge.fantasygrounds.com/shop/items/1940/view). \
 You can find the source code at Farratto's [GitHub](https://github.com/Farratto/WalkThisWay/releases). \
 You can ask questions at the [Fantasy Grounds Forum](https://www.fantasygrounds.com/forums/showthread.php?82914-Walk-this-Way-for-5e). \
-Video explaining how to use at [YouTube] (https://youtu.be/FmA9JoUoXps).
+Video explaining how to use at [YouTube](https://youtu.be/FmA9JoUoXps).

 ### Details